kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 in the `application` container of all the pods is 60%.

 {{< note >}}
-In case the name of a container targetted by an HPA has to be changed, it is recommended that before the deployment the HPA is updated to have both the new and old container names.
-This way HPA will always be able to able to calculate a recommendation for the scaling target.
-Once the rollout is done the old container name can be dropped from the HPA.
+If you change the name of a container that a HorizontalPodAutoscaler is tracking, you can make that change in a specific order to ensure scaling remains available and effective whilst the change is being applied.
+Before you update the resource that defines the container (such as a Deployment), you should update the associated HPA to track both the new and old container names.
+This way, the HPA is able to calculate a scaling recommendation throughout the update process.

+Once you have rolled out the container name change to the workload resource, tidy up by removing the old container name from the HPA specification.
 {{< /note >}}

 ## Support for multiple metrics